Chart Color Schemes

 Fitzroy was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Fitzroy's population showed high cultural diversity, with 25.1% speaking a language other than English at home and 34.2% born overseas.
-Christianity was the predominant religion, making up 23.0%.
-Judaism, however, showed notable representation at 0.8%, compared to Greater Melbourne's 0.8%.
+Fitzroy's cultural diversity was higher than most local areas, with 25.1% speaking a language other than English at home and 34.2% born overseas.
+Christianity was the predominant religion in Fitzroy at 23.0%.
+Judaism, at 0.8%, was overrepresented compared to Greater Melbourne's 0.8%.

 Frequently Asked Questions - Diversity